IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Schedule Management

-Schedules can be set up to automatically perform get or put requests on an defined interval.
+Schedules can be set up to automatically perform get or put operations on a defined interval.

-Schedule requests will be made on the `ScheduleRequestTopic` and the response indicating the success of the request will be received on the `ScheduleReplyTopic`.
-Furthermore, the data from the schedule is received on the topic `Topic`.

 ### Set up schedule
 Let's add our own schedule: